Leihyn/swissERC2O/README.md

 ## Project Structure

-- contracts/: Contains the ERC721 smart contract.
+- `contracts/`: Contains the ERC20 smart contract.
-- scripts/: Deployment scripts.
+- `scripts/`: Deployment scripts.
-- test/: Test files for the ERC721 contract.
+- `test/`: Test files for the ERC20 contract.
-- hardhat.config.js: Hardhat configuration file.
+- `hardhat.config.js`: Hardhat configuration file.

 ## Customization

-- Token Name and Symbol: Modify the name and symbol of the token in the ERC721 contract.
+- **Token Name, Symbol, and Supply**: Modify the name, symbol, and initial supply of the token in the ERC20 contract.

 ## Deployment

 After configuring the network and writing your contract, you can deploy it using the deployment script.
-The script will push the contract to the Swisstronik network, and you'll receive a contract address upon success
+The script will push the contract to the Swisstronik network, and you'll receive a contract address upon success.

+---

+This version is tailored for an ERC20 token project and includes the necessary adjustments.